open-voice-interoperability/website/site/content/events/interoperability-of-conversational-assistants-webinar.md

     name: Deborah Dahl | Principal at Conversational Technologies
     photoUrl: /img/deborah-dahl.jpg
   - bio: >-
-      James A. Larson, Ph.D., is co-chair of the W3C Voice Browser Working Group and chair of the authoring subgroup of the W3C Multimodal Interaction Working Group.
-He writes the Forward Thinking column for Speech Technology magazine, and teaches courses in the user interface design and implementation at the Portland State University and the Oregon Health and Sciences University.
-He is Vice President of Larson Technical Services, a speech application consulting and training company.
+      Jim was chair/co-chair of the W3C Voice Browser Working Group that standardized VoiceXML dialog, speech recognition grammar, speech synthesis, and language lexicon pronunciation family of XML languages.
+He as been chair/co-chair for 12 of the yearly Speech Technology conferences, and he has taught courses in developing speech applications as an Adjunct Professor at Portland State University.
+Jim has many years of industrial computing experience from working at Sperry-Rand, Honeywell, and Intel.
+      He has a pet schnauzer named Omitfo.
     name: Jim Larson | Senior Advisor at Open Voice Network
     photoUrl: /img/maxresdefault-3-.png
   - bio: >-